MEI Travel Banner Ad

 Cigarettes, vapes, and cigars are allowed on cruises — but only in designated smoking areas on the ship.
 Yes, that applies to vapes too, so don’t even bother trying to sneak them in your stateroom or a quiet corner of your favorite non-smoking sundeck.

 Most ships will allow smoking in the casino as well as a dedicated outdoor spot on one of the upper sundecks.
-If a vessel has a cigar lounge, cigar smoking is allowed there as well — though you won’t be able to smoke cigarettes or vapes there.
+If a vessel has a cigar lounge, cigar smoking is allowed there as well — though you won’t be able to smoke cigarettes or vape there.

 In addition, marijuana is not permitted on cruise ships.
 Even if weed is legal in the state the ship is sailing from, federal law prohibits it.
 Some cruise lines have drug-sniffing dogs in the terminal prior to embarkation.
 If you do manage to sneak it on but get caught, you could be kicked off the ship mid-cruise.
-Save yourself any legal trouble and don’t bring it — or any other drugs — to your vacation.
+Save yourself any legal trouble and don’t bring it — or any other drugs — on your vacation.

-How Pricing Works
+How Cruise Pricing Works

 The cost of your cruise will vary depending on a number of factors such as the cruise line, specific ship, and the cabin category you choose to book.
 Interior staterooms (those without windows or a very small porthole) are the cheapest option, with oceanview (larger window) and balcony cabins coming next, then the most expensive accommodations on a ship — the suites.